Moving 101 - A Consumers Guide

 MOVES OF 35 MILES OR LESS (HOURLY RATES): Moves of 35 miles or less are billed at hourly rates based upon the number of workers/vans and the time it takes to perform the move.
 The regulations define the maximum rates that movers may charge which allows movers and their customers to negotiate the rates to be used.
 The “clock” starts when the mover arrives at your home, and it stops when all the services at the destination have been completed.
 A charge may be assessed for traveling to your current home and from your new home.
 Time will be rounded up to the nearest quarter hour.

 MOVES OF 36 MILES OR MORE (WEIGHT/DISTANCE RATES): Moves greater than 35 miles are billed based on the weight of the shipment and the distance between origin and destination.
-That distance is calculated using the current, official map issued by the NC Department of Transportation or, in some instances, special Commission-approved software.
-Any other online mapping services or odometer readings may not be used by movers for determining distance, although they may be used for directions.
+That distance is calculated by movers using any reputable online mapping service or, in some instances, special Commission-approved software.

 The regulations define the maximum rates that movers may charge which allows movers and their customers to negotiate the rates to be used up to the maximum.
 The mover will weigh the vehicle prior to loading your household goods (tare weight) with a full gas tank and all the supplies to be used for your move.
 After the vehicle has been loaded, the mover will weigh the truck again (gross weight).
 The weight of the shipment (net weight) is determined by subtracting the tare weight from the gross weight.
 All weights will be shown on the Bill of Lading.
 However, if no adequate scale is available, a “constructive weight” (7 pounds per cubic foot of properly loaded van space) may be used to determine the weight of your shipment.